-I want leave behind a legacy of serving and helping make other’s lives better.
-I want to leave a legacy behind of hope and healing after traumatic events.
+I want leave behind a legacy of serving and helping make other’s lives better, and one of hope and healing after traumatic events.
 I want to let others know to revel in the darkness cause that’s where you find the light.
 You know, this cartoon image by Mari Andrew really speaks to me.

 What’s next for you?

-To continue doing what I’m doing today.
-To continue to do work in the world that helps people and helps others find emotional healing so they can move on, live their purpose and serve others.
+Continue doing what I’m doing today, and to continue to do work that helps people find emotional healing so they can move on, live their purpose, and serve others.

-If people are interested in learning more about Vishnu, they can sign up at www.vishnusvirtues.com for weekly posts on rebuilding your life from rock bottom.
-He shares a free video on how to come back in life when you sign up for weekly posts.
-You can also pick up my books on Amazon here.
+If people are interested in learning more about Vishnu, they can sign up at vishnusvirtues for weekly posts on rebuilding your life from rock bottom.
+You can also pick up one his many books on Amazon.